Alayndev/Instagram-clone/README.md

 yarn dev
 ```

-Open a new tab in your terminal and build your application:
+Open a new tab on your terminal and build the application (twice if the first one fails):

 ```bash
 npm run build